EssentialsX/Essentials/.github/ISSUE_TEMPLATE/help-.md

 Want faster support?
 Come join our Discord server to get help sooner: https://discord.gg/F7gexAQ

-If you're happy to wait (or were sent here), read on:
+If you're happy to wait (or you were sent here from Discord), read on:

 1. Fill out the template.
       This will help us understand what problem you've encountered and help us